Cancellation of 2020 Prudential RideLondon

 The London & Surrey Cycling Partnership (LCSP) in partnership with other organisations will be responsible for ensuring that any waste is collected, on the roads and in neighbourhoods.

 Public transport will continue to operate as normal, with the exception of some buses in the affected areas, which will either be on diversion, or finish earlier than usual, or in some instances services may be suspended to avoid the road closures during the events.
-Tube stations close to the event route are likely to be busier than usual so you are advised to plan ahead if you are attending the Prudential RideLondon events over the weekend of 28-30 July.
-On Saturday 29 July, extra Santander Cycle Hire bikes will be available near the FreeCycle route in Westminster and the City of London between 09:00 and 16:00.
-Docking stations located on the route of the Prudential RideLondon-Surrey 100, 46 and Classic will be closed on Sunday 30 July, but the scheme will still be open.
+Tube stations close to the event route are likely to be busier than usual so you are advised to plan ahead if you are attending the Prudential RideLondon events.
+On the Saturday of the event, extra Santander Cycle Hire bikes will be available near the FreeCycle route in Westminster and the City of London between 09:00 and 16:00.
+Docking stations located on the route of the Prudential RideLondon-Surrey 100, the Prudential RideLondon-Surrey 46 and the Prudential RideLondon-Surrey Classic will be closed on the Sunday of the event, but the scheme will still be open.

 Transport for London and Surrey County Council will seek to maintain good passenger links wherever possible, to minimise disruption to passengers and local communities.

 The organisers of the weekend festival of cycling will deliver an extensive community engagement programme with the support of TfL, the London boroughs on the route and Surrey County Council to help residents and businesses along the route plan ahead.
-This will include pre-awareness campaign posters on the transport network, a series of customer information emails and a leaflet drop in July to 1 million+ residents and businesses along the route.
-Information on travel disruption and advice will be available on www.tfl.gov.uk/ridelondon.
+This will include pre-awareness campaign posters on the transport network, a series of customer information emails and a leaflet drop prior to the event to 1 million+ residents and businesses along the route.
+Information on travel disruption and advice will be available on tfl.gov.uk/ridelondon.
 To avoid delays over the event weekend, all drivers are advised to avoid areas near the event routes.

 Surrey residents had the opportunity to give their views about major events taking place as part of the Surrey Cycling Strategy consultation which took place in autumn 2013.
 This strategy was agreed by the Surrey County Council Cabinet in December 2013.
 Following this there was extensive engagement with elected members of local communities on the routes and as a result changes for 2014 were implemented.
 These aimed to reduce the disruption for residents and businesses and ensure they benefit from the events as much as possible.
 Further engagement was undertaken after the 2014 events and submitted to the Surrey County Council Cabinet in December with the proposed routes for 2015.
 The Cabinet agreed to allow the events to take place in the county until 2019, subject to final approval of the routes by delegated members and officers.